 Suitland Parkway was constructed through a natural valley during World War II to connect Bolling Air Force Base with Andrews Air Force.
 It runs through Ward 8 for three miles, from the I-295 to the Maryland state line at Southern Avenue.
-With only two street crossing in between, it affectively separates the northern portion of Ward 8 from the southern two-thirds.
+With only two street crossings in between, the parkway effectively divides Ward 8 in half.

 Known as a busy commuter route between central Washington to its eastern suburbs, the parkway is also a nature preserve, flanked on each side by over 100 acres of forested hillside.
-These woods shelter the many hilltop apartment buildings at the top of the hill from the noise and pollution of the roadway bellow.
+These woods shelter the many hilltop apartment buildings from the noise and pollution of the roadway bellow.
 In places, the valley is so narrow and the hills so steep that, viewed from above, the road seems to disappear.

-Invasive English ivy, bittersweet and multiflora rose are rampant, undermining the diverse of native plants and animals found here.
+Invasive English ivy, bittersweet and multiflora rose are rampant, undermining the diversity of native plants and animals found here.

-In 2018 Ward 8 Woods began the massive undertaking of remove decades worth of accumulated trash and beat back the advance of invasive species.
-In the coming years we hope to work with the DC government to create hiking trails along both sides of the parkway.
+In 2018 we began the massive undertaking of removing decades worth of accumulated trash and beating back the advance of invasive species.

 In 2020, Ward 8 Woods took on its first trail project: restoration and maintenance of the George Washington Carver Nature Trail, which runs through a remarkable secluded and pristine area on on the north side of the parkway.
 Created by staff of the Anacostia Community Museum in the 1990s, the path has not been maintained or publicized in recent years.